 Security, compliance, and controls

 Securing financial information and production results is mandatory.
 Make sure the solution follows role based access, encryption at rest and in flight as well as secure audit logging.
-Compliance needs such as cost reporting for regulatory filing, multi-currency support, localized tax treatment are important for a global enterprise.
+Compliance needs such as cost reporting for regulatory filing, multi-currency support, and localized tax treatment are important for a global enterprise.

 Implementation checklist and best practices